 Use the recorded Ambisonics signal as the base ambience, then add signals from conventional microphones such as wireless mics and foley sound to emphasize and build your final mix.

 Additional sound sources captured by conventional microphones need to be spatialized so that they come from the correct point in space and match the video image and the ambience.
-This step is accomplished by your selected Ambisonics tool chain.
+This step is accomplished using the state-of-the-art spatializer plugin dearVR PRO.
+The advanced immersive panner lets you position audio sources anywhere in the immersive soundstage surrounding the listener.
+Behind or in front, above or below, to the left or right, closer or farther away.

 During mixing, it is important to monitor your Ambisonics mix.
 However, before you are able to listen to it, Ambisonics must be decoded.
-As cinematic virtual reality will in most cases be delivered over headphones, use a binaural renderer.
-Best practice is to monitor via the binaural renderer that is used on the platform or device that you will deliver your content to.
+As cinematic virtual reality will in most cases be delivered over headphones, use a binaural renderer like dearVR AMBI MICRO.

 A note on working with Ambisonics